 Since the Redmi Note 9 uses the GM1 sensor, we don’t get the actual 48 million pixel resolution, as Samsung’s sensor uses pixel interpolation to convert a 12MP picture into 48MP instead.
 However, after some downtime in this setting, shots were still impressive, allowing me to zoom in to a decent extent without too much pixelation.
 Ultrawide mode was a pleasant experience as we retain those beautiful colors with an excellent viewing angle of 118 degrees.
 The detail might not be as good as the primary camera, but is still nothing short of impressive.

-With its updated design coupled with a promising processor and GPU all packed into a familiar interface, this device seems to be the next bang-for-buck choice for those who are currently looking for a reliable entry-level phone.
+With its updated design coupled with a promising processor and GPU all packed into a familiar interface, this device seems to be the next bang-for-buck choice for those who are currently looking for a reliable and affordable phone.

 The front camera is just as great, as the shots were beautiful and vibrant, showing the right amount of detail.
 Hairs and blemishes were well defined, especially when you have the beauty feature set to natural.
 And because of the punch-hole camera being on the left corner of the screen, you also might have to adjust a little bit when taking selfies, but other than that, I was pretty satisfied.

 When it comes to video, the Redmi Note 9 is capable of recording up to 1080p at 60fps.
 Colors reproduction is okay in well-lit environments, but it does get a little harder to get decent shots in less favorable lighting conditions.
-We do get a stabilization feature in the settings menu, which works well, but can still be shaky at times, which is understandable given that this is an entry-level device.
+We do get a stabilization feature in the settings menu, which works well, but can still be shaky at times, which is understandable given the caliber of this device.
 In any case, there is always the option to fix unstable videos via Google photo’s stabilization feature.

 OS, UI, and Apps